 DON'T LET REJECTION DETERMINE YOUR VALUE

 Try not to let rejection determine your value as a writer and human being.
 If you are rejected from something you really were invested in know that it will take about a week for the pain to go away.
 Know that you will be knocked down but you will be able to get up.
 Acceptances don’t necessarily mean that the best writing has been picked.
 Best is subjective.
 Never forget this.
 Writing is picked for many reasons.
-Often there are literary trends or a writer has a following or something to offer an audience or the publisher has published too many family saga stories or they don’t like stories about bee keepers.
+Often there are literary trends or the publisher has published too many family saga stories or they don’t like stories about bee keepers.
 It’s often random.
 Try not to take it personally.
 If you find yourself constantly being rejected then do something to get objective feedback (hire an editor, take a course, visit a writer-in-residence, or get a trusted writing friend to critique your work) and try to build your skills and improve your writing.

 EARN A LIVING DOING SOMETHING ELSE